Pipe organ: Medieval

 From 800 to the 1400s, the use and construction of organs developed in significant ways, from the invention of the portative and positive organs to the installation of larger organs in major churches such as the cathedrals of Winchester and Notre Dame of Paris.
 In this period, organs began to be used in secular and religious settings.
 The introduction of organ into religious settings is ambiguous, most likely because the original position of the Church was that instrumental music was not to be allowed.
-However, by the twelfth century there is evidence for permanently installed organs existing in religious settings such as the Abbey of Fécamp and other locations throughout Europe.
+By the 12th century there is evidence for permanently installed organs existing in religious settings such as the Abbey of Fécamp and other locations throughout Europe.

 Several innovations occurred to organs in the Middle Ages, such as the creation of the portative and the positive organ.
 The portative organs were small and created for secular use and made of light weight delicate materials that would have been easy for one individual to transport and play on their own.
 The portative organ was a "flue-piped keyboard instrument, played with one hand while the other operated the bellows."
 Its portability made the portative useful for the accompaniment of both sacred and secular music in a variety of settings.
 The positive organ was larger than the portative organ but was still small enough to be portable and used in a variety of settings like the portative organ.
-Towards the middle of the 13th century, the portatives represented in the miniatures of illuminated manuscripts appear to have real keyboards with balanced keys, as in the Cantigas de Santa Maria.
+Toward the middle of the 13th century, the portatives represented in the miniatures of illuminated manuscripts appear to have real keyboards with balanced keys, as in the Cantigas de Santa Maria.

-It is difficult to directly determine when larger organs began to be installed in Europe; however one of the first eyewitness accounts of organs is from Wulfstan of Winchester.
-This detailed account gives us an idea of what organs were like prior to the thirteenth century, when there are more records of large organs being placed in churches as well as their uses.
+It is difficult to directly determine when larger organs were first installed in Europe.
+An early detailed eyewitness account from Wulfstan of Winchester gives an idea of what organs were like prior to the 13th century, after which more records of large church organs exist.
 In his account, he describes the sound of the organ: "among them bells outstanding in tone and size, and an organ [sounding] through bronze pipes prepared according to the musical proportions."
 This is one of the earliest accounts of organs in Europe and also indicates that the organ was large and more permanent than other evidence would suggest.